 Since March 2002 Atlantic School of Theology has been affiliated with Saint Mary's University in Halifax.
 Both institutions are committed to establishing and promoting joint and complementary academic courses and programs.
-They are also committed to achieving the operational efficiencies that will strengthen each institution to fulfill each other's educational mission and service to the churches and to society.
-While each institution will retain its independent status and grant its own degrees, exciting possibilities for joint programming will become a regular part of AST's program offerings.
-Students at AST will be able to explore new avenues for theological education such as interreligious dialogue, which is becoming a major part of the societal context in which ministry now must exercise its calling.
+They are also committed to achieving the operational efficiencies that strengthen each institution to fulfill each other's educational mission and service to the churches and to society.
+While each institution retains its independent status and grants its own degrees, exciting possibilities for joint programming have become a regular part of AST's program offerings.
+Students at AST are able to explore new avenues for theological education such as interreligious dialogue, which has become a major part of the societal context.